vrv501/go-repo/docs/notes/2_loops_conditionals.md

   }
   ```

+### Switch statements
+- You can use break to break out of any case but it snot required as it happens implicitly
+- You can use multiple values in case seperated by commas(case 3,4,5,6:).
+You can also have blank switch statement
+- You can have expressions ot be evaluated in switch case

 - switch statement just like above has initialisation & variable as starting point which are both optional.
 Each case however can be constant, function too
   ```go
   switch optional-var-initialisation; optional-var {